electric-sql/electric/website/docs/reference/benchmarks.md

   </a>
 </figure>

-Shows "diverse write fanout", where we do a single write into many shapes that each have a single client listening to them (and the write is seen by all shapes).
+In this benchmark there are a varying number of shapes with each shape having a single client subscribed to it.
+It shows the average length of time it takes for a single write that affects all the shapes to reach each client.

 Latency and memory use rises linearly.

-#### 5. Many shapes, streamed to one client
+#### 6. Many overlapping shapes, one client

 <figure>
   <a :href="ManyShapesOneClient">